waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 "set_DB_DIR_path.sh" script.
 Please note that doing this does NOT guarantee anything, you still need to make sure that the real path is set.

-I have removed duplicat scripts!
+I have removed duplicate scripts from the repository!
 There is only one copy of each.
 Feel free to place scripts in one directory and run "set_DB_DIR_path.sh" there.

 ### Initial Overpass Database: